FredHutch/diy-cromwell-server/README.md

 ## Server setup instructions
 1. Decide where you want to keep your Cromwell configuration files.
 This must be a place where `rhino` can access them, such as in your `Home` directory, which is typically the default directory when you connect to the `rhinos`.
 Create a `cromwell` folder (or whatever you want to call it) and save the files in this repo's `config` folder there.
-2. Tailor your `cromwellParams.sh` file to be specific to your particular server (see suggestions in the file and below).
+2. Tailor your `cromwellParams.sh` file to be specific to your particular server (see suggestions in the [template file itself](https://github.com/FredHutch/diy-cromwell-server/blob/master/config/cromwellParams.sh) and below).
 3. Adjust, if desired, the resources requested for your server in `cromServer.sh`.

 > Note:  For this server, you will want multiple cores to allow it to multi-task.
 Memory is less important when you use an external database.
 I have requested one `largenode` for this server but you can request less if you are likely to be only doing one workflow at a time.